dtrelogan/react-formstate/docs/introduction.md

 # An introduction to react-formstate

-Let's contrast a simple form built in raw react:
+Let's contrast a simple form built in raw React:

 &nbsp;